 Total hip replacement surgical techniques have been refined over the last decade.
-Hip replacement can be done with a shorter hospitalization, less discomfort and fewer complications due to recent improvements in the surgical approach.
-There is a minimally invasive Anterior Approach (from the front) and Posterior Approach (from the back).
+Hip replacement can now be done as an outpatient in the surgery center or with a short hospitalization.
+Improved techniques have resulted in less discomfort and fewer complications.
+Changes in Surgical approach such as a minimally invasive Anterior Approach (from the front) and Posterior Approach (from the back) have enhanced recovery.
 Refinements of technique have allowed us to operate through a smaller incision, resulting in less soft tissue inflammation and less pain.

 The surgical approach and the size of the incision is a critically important element of hip replacement surgery.
 The success of this operation is largely related to the surgeon’s ability to gain adequate exposure to the arthritic hip joint.
 Recent enhancements in surgical technique and instrumentation have allowed more limited surgical approaches in certain patients.
 The use of these instruments, selected implants, and minor modifications of the surgical dissection allow hip replacement to be done through a 4-6 inch incision.
 The potential benefits of this less invasive technique are significant:

 It is important, however, to understand that small incisions for hip replacement are a recent development.
 Precise placement of hip components remains the primary goal of the surgery, and this goal should not be compromised for a smaller incision.
 Patient factors such as weight, stiff hips, previous hip surgery, and hip deformity can require the standard sized longer incision.
 Patients who are interested in this approach need to appreciate that there are very important and specific requirements: